GradConnection/gc-react-form-validation/README.md

 To add custom UI to Form, put the custom component inside the template with a reference to the field below it.
 The reference represents where the error validation message would appear.

+In the field object add the prop `customUI: true` to prevent the library UI from rendering.

+The input would be validated everytime the input value changes.

 Template

 ```js